tdbrns/The-Great-DSA-Compendium/README.md

-# *𝕋𝕙𝕖 𝔾𝕣𝕖𝕒𝕥 𝔻𝕊𝔸 C𝕠𝕞𝕡𝕖𝕟𝕕𝕚𝕦𝕞!*
+# ̳T̳̳h̳̳e̳ ̳G̳̳r̳̳e̳̳a̳̳t̳ ̳D̳̳S̳̳A̳ ̳C̳̳o̳̳m̳̳p̳̳e̳̳n̳̳d̳̳i̳̳u̳̳m̳!
-This compendium is meant to educate programmers on various algorithms, data structures, and programming techniques by providing simple and intuitive explanations about how they work.
+This compendium of various algorithms, data structures, and programming techniques is meant to educate programmers by providing simple and intuitive explanations about how they work.
 The examples presented in the compendium are taken from LeetCode-esque problems found in the wild.

 # *Languages Used*